Chioma Ajunwa: Track and Field

-Ajunwa performed as a track and field athlete and specialised in the 100m, 200m and long jump.
-She competed at the 1990 Commonwealth Games, winning a bronze medal in the 4 x 100 metres relay, and competed at the African Championships in 1989 and the All Africa Games in 1991 where she won gold medals in the long jump.
+Ajunwa performed as a track and field athlete and specialised in the 100 m, 200 m and long jump.
+She competed at the 1990 Commonwealth Games, winning a bronze medal in the 4 × 100 metres relay, and competed at the African Championships in 1989 and the All Africa Games in 1991 where she won gold medals in the long jump.
 Ajunwa was banned from the sport for four years after failing a drug test in 1992 despite maintaining her innocence.

 Following the completion of her suspension, Ajunwa went on to become the first West-African woman, as well as the first Nigerian, to win an Olympic gold medal in a track and field event when she emerged victorious in the women's long jump event at the 1996 Olympics in Atlanta, with a jump length of 7.12 meters (on her first attempt) during the final.
 In 2003, she stated in an interview with The Vanguard "I toiled so much for this country, but then I was dumped...That I could be the only individual gold medal winner for Nigeria in over half- a-century of participation in the Olympics and I could still be treated like a scourge, I couldn't believe it."